jesusizq/music_task_manager/README.md

 This is BMAT backend API to manage tasks, such as CSV processing, etc.

-The API is built using Flask, Blueprints, and will run on a local server at: `http://localhost:5000/v1/<endpoint>`
+The API is built using Flask and will run on a local server at: `http://localhost:5000/v1/<endpoint>`

+The API will receive a POST request with a CSV file and will process it asynchronously using a docker container with a RabbitMQ broker.

 ## Environment variables